-This Proxy Statement is furnished to the shareholders of HEICO Corporation (collectively, "HEICO," "we," "us," "our" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors (the "Board") for use at the Annual Meeting of Shareholders of HEICO (the "Annual Meeting") to be held at the JW Marriott Miami, 1109 Brickell Avenue, Miami, Florida 33131, on Friday, March 17, 2017 at 10:00 a.m.
+This Proxy Statement is furnished to the shareholders of HEICO Corporation (collectively, "HEICO," "we," "us," "our" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors (the "Board") for use at the Annual Meeting of Shareholders of HEICO (the "Annual Meeting") to be held at the Conrad Miami, 1395 Brickell Avenue, Miami, Florida 33131, on Friday, March 15, 2019 at 10:00 a.m.
 Eastern Daylight Time.
-If you plan to attend the Annual Meeting, you can obtain directions to the JW Marriott Miami from the hotel's website at http://www.marriott.com/hotels/maps/travel/miajw-jw-marriott-miami.
-This Proxy Statement and form of proxy are first being mailed to shareholders on or about February 15, 2017.
+If you plan to attend the Annual Meeting, you can obtain directions to the Conrad Miami from the hotel's website at http://conradhotels3.hilton.com/en/hotels/florida/conrad-miami-MIACICI/about/directions.html.
+This Proxy Statement and form of proxy are first being mailed to shareholders on or about February 11, 2019.

-At the Annual Meeting, the shareholders will be asked to (1) elect a Board of Directors for the ensuing year; (2) hold an advisory vote on executive compensation; (3) hold an advisory vote on the frequency of holding future advisory votes on executive compensation; (4) ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2017; and (5) vote on any other business as may properly come before the meeting or any adjournments thereof.
+At the Annual Meeting, the shareholders will be asked to: (1) elect a Board of Directors for the ensuing year; (2) hold an advisory vote on executive compensation; (3) ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2019; and (4) vote on any other business as may properly come before the meeting or any adjournments thereof.